Articles by The Professional Trustee Team

 Unfortunately, I've also seen my fair share of friends and clients feeling pain and stress this year.
 Some of our clients' businesses have been adversely affected by the recession and some have even suffered personal relationship problems.
 One person close to me didn't cope well with the pressures the recession brought at all and sadly isn't celebrating Christmas with any of us this year.

-As a firm and as the Professional Trustee, we do our utmost to help clients when they face really difficult times and we try hard to help them make decisions in their lives that will either solve their issues or at the very least, help minimize their pain.
+As a firm and as the professional trustee, we do our utmost to help clients when they face really difficult times and we try hard to help them make decisions in their lives that will either solve their issues or at the very least, help minimise their pain.
 As a human being I really sympathise and empathise with people who face difficult problems.
 I've lived long enough and been though enough life experiences to know that hardship can strike each and every one of us without warning.

 So the one thing that I urge everyone to do over Christmas is take a moment.
 Think about this ...